zodiacg/awesome.rc/vicious/README.md

 Supported platforms: platform independent.

 - Arguments:
-  * takes the full path to the mbox as an argument, or a table with 1st field as path, 2nd as maximum length and 3rd (optional) as widget name - if 3rd field is present scrolling will be used (note: the path will be escaped so special variables like `~` will not work, use `os.getenv("HOME").."mail"` instead to access environment variables)
+  * Takes the full path to the mbox as an argument, or a table with 1st field as path, 2nd as maximum length and 3rd (optional) as widget name - if 3rd field is present scrolling will be used (note: the path will be escaped so special variables like `~` will not work, use `os.getenv("HOME").."mail"` instead to access environment variables)
 - Returns:
-  * returns 1st value as the subject of the last e-mail
+  * Returns 1st value as the subject of the last e-mail

 **vicious.widgets.mboxc**